uutzinger/airquality/Readme.md

    suited for regular operation of the system.
 Its better to install the ESP Exception Decoder and to analyze the crash dump from the terminal.
 3) sending "." will provide execution times of the major function calls.
 This was created to identify which sections of the code delay the main loop substantially.

+If you do not want the backlight of the LCD to blink you can turn it off in the settings.
+You can also have it turn itself off during the night.

 ## Air Quality Assessments

 The sensor readings are compared to expected range and **LCD backlight flashes** if readings are outside recommended range.
 Those ranges are:

-* Pressure:
-A change of 5mbar within in 24hrs can cause headaches in suseptible subjects.
-The program computes the avaraging filter coefficient (a) based on the sensor sample interval for a 24hr smoothing filter of y_smoothed = (1-a)\*y_smoothed + a*x_newdatapoint.
+* Pressure: A change of 5mbar within in 24hrs can cause headaches in suseptible subjects.
+The program computes the avaraging filter coefficient based on the sensor sample interval for a 24hr smoothing filter.
 * CO2:  a value >1000ppm is poor
 * Temperature:  20-25.5C is normal range
 * Humidity:  30-60% is normal range (Since this project was made in Arizona, 25-65% is a better range)